 Non-academic examples

-A play by the American writer and playwright Reginald Rose, entitled “Twelve Angry Men”, serves as an example to illustrate the manifestations of critical thinking and counterexamples of it:
+A play by the American writer and playwright Reginald Rose, entitled “Twelve Angry Men”, serves as an example to illustrate the manifestations of critical thinking and counterexamples of it in a non-academic context:

 Critical thinking: How it’s done